-The Wannier states of band $\alpha$ are eigenstates of any operator of the form ${\Dop\equiv \sum_{X} d_{X} \dyad{w_{\alpha X}}}$, which means that the Wannier functions are eigenfunctions of the generally-nonlocal integral operator whose kernel is ${\mel{x'}{\Dop}{x}}$.
-However, because electrons want to {\em delocalize}, rather than localize, Wannier functions are not, in general, either the eigenfunctions, or approximately equal to the eigenfunctions, of an operator that could reasonably be interpreted as the Hamiltonian of a real or idealized physical system.
+which means that the Wannier functions are eigenfunctions of the generally-nonlocal integral operator whose kernel is ${\Df_1(x';x)\equiv\mel{x'}{\Dop_1}{x}}$.
+However, because electrons want to {\em delocalize} rather than localize, Wannier functions are not, in general, either the eigenfunctions, or approximately equal to the eigenfunctions, of an operator that could reasonably be interpreted as the Hamiltonian of a real or idealized physical system.
 Therefore if, in a many-particle system, there existed single-particle states that could be regarded as `physical', in the sense that they resembled states that individual particles would like to occupy in a system with simplified energetics (e.g., mean field interactions), they would not be localized, in general, and certainly not by their mutual repulsion.
 For example, changing a single-particle Hamiltonian, ${\hamsmall\equiv\hat{t}+\vextop}$, by adding a repulsive mean-field Coulomb potential from one or more localized clouds of negative charge to ${\vextop<0}$, would not make its eigenfunctions more localized, in general.

 Furthermore, there is no `natural' or right way to partition the density into the same number of packets as there are electrons.
-Therefore $\vextop$, which together with $N_e$ determines the character of chemical bonds, and which is usually the {\em only} localizing influence on electrons, does not localize partitions of the density {\em individually}.
+Therefore $\vextop$, which together with $\Nelec$ determines the character of chemical bonds, and which is usually the {\em only} localizing influence on electrons, does not localize partitions of the density {\em individually}.
 It localizes the density as a whole.
 There is nothing within rigorous physical or chemical theory to suggest that it bestows a density with a substructure of localized partitions.